brown-band/website/README.md

 This site is a static site powered by [Eleventy (11ty)](https://www.11ty.dev) and hosted on GitHub Pages.
 That means that the files in this repository are transformed by a build script producing a folder full of plain HTML files that any static site host can serve.
 If GitHub Pages ceases to exist, you should have a wide variety of competitors to choose from.
 Hopefully.

-To get started making updates to the website, make sure you have [Node.js](https://nodejs.org/en/) and [Git](https://git-scm.com) installed on your computer.
+To get started making updates to the website, make sure you have [Node.js](https://nodejs.org/en/), [Git](https://git-scm.com), and [pnpm](https://pnpm.io) installed on your computer.
 I recommend using something like [nvm](https://github.com/nvm-sh/nvm) (or my favorite, [asdf](https://asdf-vm.com)), which will automatically pick up the `.node-version` file in this repository and prompt you to install that version of Node.

 In a terminal, run `git clone https://github.com/brown-band/website` to copy the website to your computer.
-Then open a terminal to the folder that this README file is in, and run `npm install` to install most dependencies.
-Once that finishes, you can run one of several scripts via `npm run`:
+Then open a terminal to the folder that this README file is in, and run `pnpm install` to install most dependencies.
+Once that finishes, you can run one of several scripts via `pnpm`:

-- <code>npm **start**</code>: Runs Eleventy in development mode, starting a local server and rebuilding whenever you change a file.
+- <code>pnpm **start**</code>: Runs Eleventy in development mode, starting a local server and rebuilding whenever you change a file.
 Open https://localhost:8080 to view the website locally!
-- <code>npm run **build**</code>: Runs Eleventy once, outputting the generated site in the `public` folder.
+- <code>pnpm **build**</code>: Runs Eleventy once, outputting the generated site in the `public` folder.
 Run this before uploading the contents of that folder to a static site host.
 (There’s typically no need for you to do this, since a new build will be automatically triggered whenever you push updated code to GitHub)
-- <code>npm run **format**</code>: Runs [Prettier](https://prettier.io) to ensure consistent code and document formatting.
+- <code>pnpm **format**</code>: Runs [Prettier](https://prettier.io) to ensure consistent code and document formatting.
 Ideally, set up your code editor to run Prettier whenever you save a file — check out their [editor integration docs](https://prettier.io/docs/en/editors.html) or search your editor’s package manager for a “Prettier” package.
-- <code>npm run **start:book**</code> and <code>npm run **build:book**</code>: like `npm start` and `npm run build` but for the script book.
+- <code>pnpm **start:book**</code> and <code>pnpm **build:book**</code>: like `pnpm start` and `pnpm build` but for the script book.
 See below!

 Optionally, check out the external documentation for packages this project uses for a deeper understanding of how things work (in approximately decreasing order of importance):